 About National Environmental Education Week

 Hosted by NEEF, the National Environmental Education Foundation, EE Week is the nation's largest celebration of environmental education held each year the week before Earth Day and inspires environmental learning and stewardship among K-12 students.
-The 2013 theme, Greening STEM: Taking Technology Outdoors, explored how technology can enhance environmental learning both inside and outside the classroom.
+The 2014 theme, Greening STEM: Engineering a Sustainable World, will explore the application of engineering to sustainable solutions for a healthier planet and healthier people.
 Part of our series on Greening STEM.
-Mark your calendars for EE Week 2014 -- April 13-19.
+Mark your calendars -- EE Week is April 13-19, 2014.

 Since its inception in 2005, EE Week has reached millions of students and educators across the United States with non-biased, high-quality, environmental education materials grounded in accurate, timely scientific information and tied to local, state and national learning standards.